irinatu17/MyCookBook/README.md

     .
 4. Install all requirements from the **requirements.txt** file putting this command into your terminal:
 `pip3 install -r requirements.txt`
-*Note, GitPod does not require `sudo`, so if you use another IDE, you will need to include `sudo` in the beginning of the command: `sudo pip3 install -r requirements.txt`.*
+*Note: GitPod does not require `sudo`, so if you use another IDE, you will need to include `sudo` in the beginning of the command: `sudo pip3 install -r requirements.txt`.*
-5. Create a new Database called "MyCookBook" in [MongoDB Atlas](https://www.mongodb.com/). *You can sign up for free account, if you do not have one.*
+5. Create a new Database called "MyCookBook" in [MongoDB Atlas](https://www.mongodb.com/).
+*You can sign up for free account, if you do not have one.*
 6. In "MyCookBook" database create five following collections:
 ###### Cuisines
 ```